 Cornstalks and leaves contain carbon too.
 When left in the field they add more carbon to the soil.

-Sustainable Agriculture Practices Spark the Whole Circular Economy
+Regenerative Agriculture Practices Spark the Whole Circular Economy

 - Nutrition first, Gevo will produce more protein products compared to renewable fuels, on a tonnage basis